Stalingrad (painting): Description

 Like Picasso's painting Guernica, the painting addresses the horrors of war, in this case depicting the Battle of Stalingrad, one of the most notable events of the Second World War.
 Jorn's impression of warfare is conveyed above all in the process behind the painting.
 Indeed, his thick coating of colour is more of a process in its own right than a representation, revealing war as a phenomenon beyond man's understanding.
 Stalingrad could be seen as an enormous battlefield where all traces of mankind and civilisation were buried under layers of snow.
 An outline of a body or the suggestion of a face can perhaps be discerned but under the surface, the destruction and upheaval are already fading from memory.
 Jorn sees war as a tragedy of madness, completely devoid of heroism.
 Created at a time when mankind lived under the threat of nuclear war, the painting can be seen as the artist's personal expression of a world lamenting its own end.

-A long history
+Finalization

-The painting also expresses Jorn's own experiences and his fight for existence.
-He referred to it as a work he could continue to paint throughout his life.
-In the mid-1960s, he therefore bought it back, presenting it to the Silkeborg Museum in 1966.
-It was exhibited in Paris and Cuba before being hung in the old school which then served as the museum.
-It was there that Jorn would work on final adjustments, adding a few black dots representing houses in December 1972, shortly before he died.
+Jorn referred to Stalingrad as a work that he could continue to add to throughout his life; in the mid-1960s, he presented a version with additions to the Silkeborg Museum in 1966, and it was exhibited in Paris and Cuba before being hung in a local museum.
+Jorn worked on final adjustments on-location, adding a few black dots representing houses in December 1972 shortly before he died.